• Skip to primary navigation

 JH Politics and HS

-The controversies surrounding the 2016 presidential election have at times made me want to shut politics out of my life until the election is over.
+The controversies surrounding elections have at times made me want to shut politics out of my life until the election is over.
 But each time, I decide against that because I know how important it is.
 As Christians, we can’t hide from the issues since many directly impact us.
 It’s our responsibility to make sure that both we and our children are well informed and ready to cast our votes now and in the future.
 There is no better time than an election year to be teaching children what the political process of our nation involves and how to evaluate the issues and candidates from the perspective of a biblical worldview.

 Our Biblical Worldview: Creation, Fall, Redemption textbook (pages 239–40) says it well: